-- (1) Admission to the Bachelor's examination in Classical Philology: Greek studies is only authorised for students who: - 1. are enrolled in the Bachelor's degree programme in Classical Philology: Greek studies at Heidelberg University, - 2. have not lost their entitlement to take the final examinations in the Bachelor's degree programme Classical Philology: Greek studies. - (2) Certificates proving the following must be provided for admission to the Bachelor's thesis: - 1. successful completion of the orientation examination - 2. successful completion of the courses and lectures listed in Attachment 1, equating to 68 credits. - certificate Latin (Latinum) and certificate Ancient Greek (Graecum) - 4. successful completion of modules and courses in the second major subject equating to at least 66 credits. - (3) In the modules "Basic module Greek", or "Basic module Latin", "Greek literary studies I" or "Latin literary studies I" and "Greek linguistics" or "Latin linguistics", students who study Latin studies and Greek studies as their two major subjects take the courses "Introduction to Classical Philology" (basic module), "Introduction to Literary Studies" (Literary Studies I) and "Introduction to Linguistics" (Linguistics) in only one of the two subjects.
+- (1) Admission to the Bachelor's examination in Classical Philology: Latin studies will only be authorised for students who - are enrolled at Heidelberg University in the Bachelor's degree programme Classical Philology: Latin studies, and - 2. have not lost their entitlement to take the final examinations in the Bachelor's degree programme Classical Philology: Latin studies. - (2) Certificates proving the following must also be provided for admission to the Bachelor's thesis: - 1. successful completion of the orientation examination - 2. successful completion of the courses and lectures listed in Attachment 1, equating to 68 credits - 3. certificate Latin (Latinum) and certificate Ancient Greek (Graecum) - 4. successful completion of modules and courses in the second major subject equating to at least 66 credits.

+- (2) Certificates proving the following must also be provided for admission to the Bachelor's thesis: - 1. successful completion of the orientation examination - 2. successful completion of modules set forth in Attachment 1, comprising a total of at least 68 credits, - 3. certificate Latin (Latinum) and certificate Ancient Greek (Graecum) - 4. successful completion of modules and courses in the second major subject equating to at least 66 credits. - (3) In the modules "Basic module Greek", or "Basic module Latin", "Greek literary studies I" or "Latin literary studies I" and "Greek linguistics" or "Latin linguistics", students who study Latin studies and Greek studies as their two major subjects take the courses "Introduction to Classical Philology" (basic module), "Introduction to Literary Studies" (Literary Studies I) and "Introduction to Linguistics" (Linguistics) in only one of the two subjects.
 In the other subject, they take an additional specialised introduction, reading course or practice class equating to 3 CP instead of aforementioned introductions.